Domain Enumeration, Red Teaming

 Get OU

 OUs are the smallest unit in the Active Directory system.
 OU is abbreviated from is Organizational Unit.
 OUs are containers for users, groups, and computers, and they exist within a domain.
-OUs are useful when an administrator wants to deploy Group Policy settings to a subset of users, groups, and computers within your domain.
+They are useful when an administrator wants to deploy Group Policy settings to a subset of users, groups, and computers within your domain.
 OUs also allows Administrators to delegate admin tasks to users/groups without having to make him/her an administrator of the directory.

 To Enumerate, Choose the Agent and then Load the module using the usemodule command.
 Then run execute the command.